toreanjoel/repo-doc-helper/README.md

   * Run `mix setup` to install and setup dependencies
   * Copy `.envrc-example` and rename to `.envrc`, fill in relevant env variables
   * Start Phoenix endpoint with `source .envrc && mix phx.server` or inside IEx with `iex -S mix phx.server`

+## Dependencies

+- Python (atleast 3.9): You will need to install python as the system will run commands against the python from shell scripts.
+- Langchain (python) - The library for that will consume files
+- Chroma (python) - We use this as a Vector database store with the data we will parse from OpenAI (document files)
+- Erlang/Elixir - The system will mainly run on this